elastic/integrations/packages/wiz/docs/README.md

 # Wiz

-This [Wiz](https://www.wiz.io/) integration enables your security team to continuously prioritize critical risks based on a deep cloud analysis across misconfigurations, network exposure, secrets, vulnerabilities, malware, sensitive data, and identities to build a single prioritized view of risk for your cloud.
+This [Wiz](https://www.wiz.io/) integration enables your security team to continuously prioritize critical risks based on a deep cloud analysis across misconfigurations, network exposure, secrets, vulnerabilities, malware, sensitive data and identities to build a single prioritized risk view for your cloud.

 Use the Wiz integration to collect and parse data from Wiz api.

 ## Data streams

-The Wiz integration collects three types of data: audit, issue and vulnerability.
+The Wiz integration collects three types of data: Audit, Issue and Vulnerability.

-**Audit** returns a set of Audit Log activities.
+[**Audit**](https://integrate.wiz.io/reference/audit-log) returns a set of Audit Log activities.

-**Issue** returns a set of Issues.
+[**Issue**](https://integrate.wiz.io/reference/issues-query) returns a set of Issues.

-**Vulnerability** returns a set of Vulnerability Findings.
+[**Vulnerability**](https://integrate.wiz.io/reference/vulnerability-finding) returns a set of Vulnerability Findings.

 Reference for [Graph APIs](https://integrate.wiz.io/reference/prerequisites) of Wiz.

 ## Requirements

 Elastic Agent must be installed.
 For more information, refer to the link [here](https://www.elastic.co/guide/en/fleet/current/elastic-agent-installation.html).

 ### Installing and managing an Elastic Agent: